 Browser "Save as PDF" is a mess.
 Ads, navigation menus, cookie banners — everything gets dumped into your PDF.
 There's a better way.

 You want to save an article for offline reading or archival.
-You hit Cmd+P, choose "Save as PDF", and get... a cluttered document full of sidebar widgets and advertisements.
+You hit Cmd+P, choose "Save as PDF," and get a cluttered document full of sidebar widgets and advertisements.
+The article you wanted is buried under cookie consent dialogs and newsletter popups.

 Save this article as a PDF: https://example.com/interesting-article